chandupriya974-data/Cognevance_food_delivery_app_ux_design/Research/Research/Usability-Testing.md

 flow myself as a first-time user and reviewed the navigation, button visibility, information clarity, and checkout process.

+### User Feedback

+**Participant:** 1 participant

+**Task Completed:** Order Chicken Biryani from Spice Garden and complete checkout.

+#### Feedback

+1. **Ease of Use:** The participant found the app very easy to use.
+The flow from onboarding to order placement was smooth.

+2. **Confusing Steps:** No major confusion was reported.
+The participant suggested adding a small “View Cart” pop-up after adding an item.

+3. **Finding and Adding Food:** Chicken Biryani was easy to find, and the Add button worked in one tap.

+4. **Checkout and Payment:** The checkout section was clear.
+Item total, delivery fee, total amount, and payment options were easy to understand.

+5. **Navigation:** Important options such as cart, address, and payment were easy to find.

+6. **Suggested Improvements:**

+ - Add categories inside the restaurant menu, such as Biryani and Starters.
+ - Show an item-added confirmation.
+ - Make the “Place Order” button more highlighted.
+ - Add estimated delivery time on the checkout screen.

 ## Test Observations

 - The onboarding purpose was clear.